 Beer with a low alcohol content was not invented by marketing smarts who want to sell us another unnecessary product.
 This type of drink has been known and appreciated since at least ancient times.
 Not only - ok, let's be fair - mostly because they allow you to survive a hot day in a light mood.
 With class.

-We don't like to repeat ourselves, so we won', just to begin with, we will recall an excerpt from a recent post about slightly different aspects of low and non-alcoholic beers:
+We don't like to repeat ourselves, so we won't - just to begin with, we will recall an excerpt from a recent post about slightly different aspects of low and non-alcoholic beers:

-Of course, the low-alcohol crafts - oh so popular during summer heat - have the same advantages as "industrial beer" in their commercials: less calories, extra refreshig, great nutritional valuses and other sweet nothings.
-But, again, let's admit - daydrinking with class is what beer geeks (not only in summer) likes the most.
+Of course, the low-alcohol crafts - oh so popular during summer heat - have the same advantages as "industrial beer" in their commercials: less calories, extra refreshing, great nutritional values and other sweet nothings.
+But, again, let's admit - day drinking with class is what beer geeks (not only in summer) like the most.